-Calhoun Hall: Home of the Center for Medicine, Health and Society, the third floor of Calhoun Hall is slated for renovations that will facilitate their multidisciplinary, collaborative scholarship on the social and societal aspects of health and illness.
-The project, due for completion in fall 2012, will support the growing program by creating ten faculty offices, a state-of-the-art conference room, lounge area, and an administrative office.
+Calhoun Hall: Home of the Center for Medicine, Health and Society, the third floor of Calhoun Hall was remodeled in 2012 to facilitate multidisciplinary, collaborative scholarship on the social and societal aspects of health and illness.
+The renovations support the growing program by creating ten faculty offices, a state-of-the-art conference room, lounge area, and an administrative office.

 Furman Hall: Boasting instruction in fourteen world languages from Spanish to K’iche’, The Center for Second Language Studies on the first floor of Furman Hall will soon become a place where students can connect with speakers of other languages both on campus and across the globe.
 In addition to a large seminar room with international video conferencing capabilities, the newly renovated space will include a spacious gathering area with state-of-the-art devices including iPads and laptops, as well as a small conference room and development studio for faculty and graduate students to explore the uses of technology in the teaching and learning of second languages.